September 28th – 30th

 What is included in the price?

-We will start each days teaching at 9.30am and aim to finish around 5.00pm so if you are travelling we advise you book to stay on the Friday night.
+We will start each days teaching at 9.30am and aim to finish around 5.00pm so if you are travelling we advise you book accommodation on the Friday night.
 You will be able to leave on the afternoon of the last day of tuition, or if you wish you could stay another night and leave after breakfast the following morning.

 Any questions before you book?
 Please call us on 01239 562007 or email email@example.com